Prepare for a 2023-24 Graduation

 That’s fine, but you may not be able to graduate that quarter – most other quarter-based college schedules are up to two weeks behind Stanford’s and your transferred grades/units will probably not arrive in time for spring quarter conferral (and sometimes too late for other quarter's graduation as well).
-Don’t worry – you can still take the course and walk in commencement; you will just have to delay getting your diploma for a quarter or two until the transfer can be processed.
-You will need to file a Last Units Out of Residence: see the Stanford Registrar website for details and a form; get this form signed in 135 Huang.
+Don’t worry – you can still take the course and participate in commencement as long as you meet the University criteria; see the Commencement page at https://commencement.stanford.edu/.
+You will need to file a Last Units Out of Residence: see the Stanford Registrar website for details on how to submit the eForm.

 10. I finished all undergraduate requirements previously OR will finish final units elsewhere OR want to petition for lowered units/tuition my 13th quarter

 You need to go into Axess and look for eForms under the Student tab.
 ALSO, forward to email@example.com or bring into 135 Huang your completed, signed program sheet and unofficial transcript before or at the same time you apply for any of these special enrollment statuses (your SoE program needs to be verified as complete in order for the forms below to be approved):

 - Graduation Quarter form (all requirements are complete, you will not be on campus, and you intend to graduate)